Jasmuheen

-Jasmuheen (born Ellen Greve; 1957) is a proponent of "pranic nourishment" or breatharianism, the alleged practice of living entirely without food and drink.
+Jasmuheen (born Ellen Greve; 1957) is an Australian proponent of "pranic nourishment" or breatharianism, the alleged practice of living entirely without food and drink.
 She makes appearances at New Age conferences worldwide, has hosted spiritual retreats in Thailand and has released books and audio recordings.
 Her claims have been condemned by the scientific community as a dangerous pseudoscience.

 Early life

-Jasmuheen was born in 1957 in New South Wales, Australia, of post-war Norwegian migrant parents.
+Jasmuheen was born in 1957 in New South Wales, Australia, to post-war Norwegian migrant parents.

 Breatharianism

 Jasmuheen developed financial and business management skills working full-time in the finance industry.
 In 1992, she began combining her experience in business and finance with meditation, selling access to workshops and seminars on the topic and, by deed poll, changed her name to Jasmuheen.

 The Australian television programme 60 Minutes challenged Jasmuheen to demonstrate how she could live without food and water.
-The supervising medical professional Dr. Beres Wenck found that, after 48 hours, Jasmuheen displayed symptoms of acute dehydration, stress, and high blood pressure.
+The supervising medical doctor, Beres Wenck, found that, after 48 hours, Jasmuheen displayed symptoms of acute dehydration, stress and high blood pressure.
 Jasmuheen claimed that this was a result of "polluted air".
 On the third day, she was moved to a mountainside retreat about 15 miles from the city, where she was filmed enjoying the fresh air, claiming she could now successfully practice inedia.
 But as filming progressed, Jasmuheen's speech slowed, her pupils dilated, and she lost over a stone (6 kg or 14 lb) in weight.
 After four days, she acknowledged that she had lost weight, but stated that she felt fine.
-Dr. Wenck stated: "You are now quite dehydrated, probably over 10%, getting up to 11%."
+Wenck stated: "You are now quite dehydrated, probably over 10%, getting up to 11%."
 The doctor continued: "Her pulse is about double what it was when she started.
 The risk if she goes any further is kidney failure."
 Jasmuheen's condition continued to deteriorate rapidly due to acute dehydration, despite her contrary insistence.
-Dr. Wenck concluded that continuing the experiment would ultimately prove fatal.
+Wenck concluded that continuing the experiment would ultimately prove fatal.
 The film crew agreed with this assessment and stopped filming.

 Regarding her intake of food, Jasmuheen said: "Generally not much at all.
 Maybe a few cups of tea and a glass of water, but now and then if I feel a bit bored and I want some flavour, then I will have a mouthful of whatever it is I'm wanting the flavour of.
 So it might be a piece of chocolate or it might be a mouthful of a cheesecake or something like that."
 In the aftermath of the 60 Minutes broadcast, Kathy Marks noted in The Independent, "Visitors to her large villa in the prosperous Chapel Hill area of Brisbane invariably find her refrigerator generously stocked with food, all of it destined, she insists, for the stomach of her second husband, Jeff Ferguson, a convicted fraudster".